rarfell/dimeApp/README.md

 - Please feel free to raise [issues](https://github.com/rarfell/dimeApp/issues) for any inquiries, suggestions for improvements, or bugs you encounter.
 - You're welcome to fork the repository and propose changes through a pull request, although the decision to merge it rests with the project maintainers.
+- To follow along with app updates, follow [@budgetwithdime](https://x.com/budgetwithdime) on X / Twitter
-- If you would like to discuss with the contributors, do drop [Rafael](https://x.com/rarfell) or [Yumi](https://x.com/izyumidev) a DM and we'll add you into our Discord server!
+- If you would like to discuss with the contributors, feel free to drop [Rafael](https://x.com/rarfell) or [Jeffrey](https://x.com/jefcodes) a DM!

 ## How to build